-Profiting from Trials
+Profiting from Trials April 27

 James 1: 2 - 8

 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
 If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.
-But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.
-For let not that man suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.

 My brethren, count it all joy when you fall into various trials,

 Every trial is for one purpose, to test your faith.
 Do you think they get easier as you get older in the Lord?
-Well, they don’t, things that would have made me crumble years ago don’t even seem to matter that much anymore.
+Well, they don’t; things that would have made me crumble years ago don’t even seem to matter that much anymore.
 You come to a place where you know God is just going to handle it.

-But then the devil changes strategies on you and guess what?
+But then the devil changes strategies on you, and guess what?
 You get more opportunities for joy.
-Now James tells us that to have joy we need to understand this;
+Now James tells us that to have joy; we need to understand this.

 knowing that the testing of your faith produces patience.

-Trials test your faith and faith brings patience.
-Now what’s so good about patience?
+Trials test your faith, and faith brings patience.
+Now, what’s so good about patience?
 Patience is the quality of enduring, working through to the end.
 When a person loses their patience, what happens?
 They usually blow up in anger or short cut a project at work and don’t do the job correctly.

 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.